jrandj/java-11/README.md

     @Hunter public class Lion{}
     ```

-1. In the above example @Hunter would be published with the Lion Javadoc information because it's marked with @Documented.
+1. In the above example @Hunter would be published with the Lion Javadoc information because it is marked with @Documented.

 1. The @Inherited annotation is used to allow subclasses to inherit the annotation information found in the parent class.
     ```java